 TALKING TEXTILES... with textile artist and author Anne Kelly

-In the second of our thread-themed interview series, we Zoomed with award-winning textile artist and author Anne Kelly is one of the featured artists at the British Isles themed edition of Pour L'amour du Fils 2021.
+Award-winning textile artist and author Anne Kelly is one of the featured artists at the British Isles themed edition of Pour L'amour du Fils 2021.
 We got together on Zoom to find out more about how she tells layered, patched, stitched and embroidered stories of home and away

 Anne Kelly working in studio.
 Photo by Rob Sverignen